nmcguinness/L8-3DGD-Module-Content/Labs/lab_3_playability_testing.md

 ### Task B5 — Prepare Both Builds

-Before the Week 11 session, your team must have two separate, stable builds ready:
+Before the Stage 4 session, your team must have two separate, stable builds ready:

 - **Build A** — your current validated build, unchanged
 - **Build B** — Build A with exactly one change applied (the variable from B3)